gevaertlab/DUNE/README.md

 2. **Preprocessing**: Prepares images through brain extraction (optional if already done), bias field correction, and spatial standardization
 3. **Feature Extraction**: Uses a UNet-based autoencoder (without skip connections) to extract low-dimensional embeddings

+Each stage can be run independently based on your specific needs.

 ## Installation

 ### Prerequisites